nkabbara/nkabbara.github.io/docs/learning-new-typing-system.md

 - Reptition 3
 - Accuracy 96

+### 2022/01/04

+monkeytype: seems like 4 minutes is a good time.
+Getting 13WPM right now.
+kebr: doing good.

+note:
+noticed on keybr that theh er re mistypes happen on bigrams where e follows or r follows e.
+Work on practicing these specifically.

+### 2022/01/03

+keybr: Speed: 44.2 (↑+21.74) Errors: 6 (↑-0.49) Score: 544 (↑+200.3)
+monkeytype: Couldn't finish 5 minutes.
+And very tired.

 ### 2022/01/02

+monkey type (finish two five-minute tests): You finished one, but had timer at 10m.
+You just updated it to 5 minutes.
+keybr:

+### 2022/01/02 (past midnight)

 keybr: Speed: 28.4 (↑+8.45) Errors: 3 (↑-3.94) Score: 601 (↑+333.1).
 About 20 minutes.
 monkey type: about 16 minutes